rjorton/MinION-COVID19/README.md

 The [ARTIC nCoV-2019 bioinformatics sop](https://artic.network/ncov-2019/ncov2019-bioinformatics-sop.html) instructions are a lot more detailed.

 #### Data
-Data from previous runs is available in:
+Data from previous runs is available on alpha in:

 ```
 /home1/illumina/MinION/ncov_MinION/